tgtechy/CountdownGIFGenerator/README.md

   <img src="images/4.gif" width="200">
 </p>

+Note: Your browser probably shows the examples looping.

 The GIFs are suitable for overlays on photobooth screens, movies, etc.

 Fonts, shadows, colors, borders, arc width, "zooming" text, and an animated sparkle at the end of the arc are all configurable.